RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ![create_dialog]({% image_path create_dialog.png %}){:width="500"}

-Click on the name of the newly-created project:
+This will take you to the project status.
+There's nothing there yet, but that's about to change.

 ![create_new]({% image_path create_new.png %}){:width="500"}

-This will take you to the project overview.
-There's nothing there yet, but that's about to change.

 ####15.
 Deploy the monolith